 Roasted Salmon & Asparagus

 So simple, at the same time, simply divine.
 Roast salmon and spring's fresh asparagus together, then top with a lemon-caper vinaigrette.
+It's a perfect spring supper and truth be told, all summer long at my house.
+Enjoy!

 The news is stocked with salmon controversy.
 Does it make your skin lustrous?
-So promises a diet regimen.
+So promises one diet regimen.
 Is dye added to farm-raised salmon?
 Yup.
 Do restaurants and supermarkets pass off farm-raised for wild-caught?
 That too.

 Here’s my promise: supper should always be so uncomplicated and reliable!